-The Council consists of one representative from each of the five leading powers-the United States, the British Empire, France, Italy, and Japan-together with one representative from four other members of the League.
+The Council consists of one representative from each of the four leading allied powers-the British Empire, France, Italy, and Japan-together with one representative from each of four other nations, members of the League.
 These four states are determined, from time to time, by the Assembly.
 The number of states represented in the Council may be increased by decision of the Council and the Assembly.

-The members of the Council are selected by the states which they represent and serve for such period as the states may determine.
+The representatives to the Council are selected by the states which they represent and serve for such period as the states may determine.